Skip to main content

 Zuplo provides the Zuplo deployer, a GitHub app that can be used to automatically deploy your APIs from your GitHub repository to the Zuplo platform.
-However, we realized that sometimes you might not be using GitHub as your version control system.
+However, sometimes you might not be using GitHub as your version control provider.
 Or, that you might want to exercise more control over your CI/CD pipeline.
 For these cases, we provide a CLI that can be used to deploy your APIs to the Zuplo platform.

 The API key is scoped to your account.
 So you can use the same one for all projects under the same account.
 If you are a member of multiple accounts, be sure to select the right one.